Mahdibenamor/Injectable_mvvm/README.md

 ## FactoryMethod and PostConstruct Annotations

-As the name suggests `@FactoryMethod` annotation is used to tell fmvvm which method to use to create the dependency, and that includes named constructors, factory constructs and static create methods.
+As the name suggests `@FactoryMethod` annotation is used to tell flutter_mvvm which method to use to create the dependency, and that includes named constructors, factory constructs and static create methods.

 ```dart
 @injectable